 Understanding NFT Sleep Minting through an Example

 To understand how this scam works, let’s use an example.
 Suppose Alice is a famous creator with a large social media following.
-Bob is a scammer who wants to exploit Alice’s popularity by minting an NFT directly to her wallet.
+Bob is a scammer who wants to exploit Alice’s popularity by minting an NFT directly into her wallet.

 To do this, he needs Alice’s permission.
-So Bob reaches out to Alice and asks her if he can mint an NFT directly to her wallet.
+So Bob reaches out to Alice and asks if he can mint an NFT directly to her wallet.
 Alice agrees, and Bob goes ahead and mints the NFT.

-This scam can be very damaging for the NFT market as a whole.
+This scam can be very damaging to the NFT market as a whole.
 It creates distrust among users and makes it harder for people to transact in NFTs.
 As such, users need to be aware of this scam and take steps to protect themselves from it.

 Spotting a Sleepminted NFT

-By being aware of the danger and using caution when buying tokens, you can ensure that your investment is safe.
+By being aware of the danger and using caution when buying tokens, you can ensure your investment is safe.